Wednesday 01 Nov 2023

 If you are a friend or family member, of someone who is unable to manage their accounts or who has died, you may be wondering how to close or access their online accounts and social media.

 You may wonder why you should make a will.
-According to a recent survey 69% of adults in the UK don’t have a will.
+According to a recent survey, over 60% of adults in the UK don’t have a will.

 If you were to die intestate (without making a will), your estate (the legal term for everything you own) would be divided up according to strict rules and you may find it isn’t to whom you would expect.
 This can be complex and your family or friends will probably face additional stress and large legal bills, at a difficult time.